World Fuel Services logo

 • Organizational Structure: Decentralized by business segment

-• Supply Chain: Global network of suppliers and terminals
+• Supply Chain: Global network of fuel suppliers

 • Website: https://www.wfscorp.com